bwfellow/qa-augmented-workshop/WORKSHOP-WALKTHROUGH.md

 - **Prompts:** Be specific (file paths, entity names, selectors from our repo); ask for one change at a time when fixing.
 - **Reviewing AI output:** Run tests immediately; use real selectors from the codebase; prefer role/label over fragile class or index.
-- **Stability:** Page Objects and factories isolate changes; avoid raw selectors in multiple specs.
+- **Stability:** Use constructor locator fields in Page Objects and typed factories/helpers; avoid raw selectors in multiple specs.

 ## 1:25–1:30 — Advanced / bonus